OrgMassSpec/IdentifyHalogenatedSpectra/README.md

 ## R Script

-The R script file to be used for processing mass spectra is Identify Halogenation Script.R located at the top level of the repository.
+The R script to be used for processing mass spectra is Identify Halogenation Script.R located at the top level of the repository.